Wondering how to create a Certificate of Authority on Ubuntu 20.04?

-If you want to know how to create a Certificate of Authority on Ubuntu 20.04 then you are in the perfect place.
-This article will guide you through the steps you need to create a private CA.
+If you want to know how to create a Certificate of Authority on Ubuntu 20.04, then you are in the perfect place.
+This article will guide you through the steps necessary to create a private CA.

 So, without further ado, let’s get started!

 Easy-RSA is a program that you can use to create and issue private CAs.
 Using Easy-RSA, you will create a private key that will be used to certify and accept requests from servers and users who want your CA. Login to your CA server, open the Terminal, and follow these steps:

 - Update your repository using the following command:

 $ sudo apt install easy-rsa